ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 With swap enables you're able to successfully run `php -d memory_limit=-1 bin/console ibexa:install --env prod ezplatform-clean`.

-When a system runs out of RAM, you may see `Killed` when trying to clear the cache (e.g. `php bin/console --env=prod cache:clear` from your project's root directory).
+When a system runs out of RAM, you may see `Killed` when trying to clear the cache (for example, `php bin/console --env=prod cache:clear` from your project's root directory).

 ## Upload size limit